These Lucky Charms Cupcakes with Neon Green Marshmallow Frosting are a super fun treat for St. Patrick’s Day!

 Which is why when I discovered Jessica Segarra of The Novice Chef’s cookbook, Cereal Sweets and Treats, I felt like I had found a kindred spirit.

 Jessica’s cookbook is filled with ways to turn your favorite cereal into dessert.
-I stumbled upon her Lucky Charms Cupcakes while searching for St. Patrick’s Day recipes and knew they had to happen immediately.
+I stumbled upon her Lucky Charms Cupcakes while searching for St. Patrick’s Day recipes to pair with our Slow Cooker Corned Beef and knew they had to happen immediately.

 I’m sure you’re wondering, as I was, how you make a cupcake taste like Lucky Charms.
 The answer is surprisingly simple, and completely genius.